Forestry Equipment & Safety Operation

 Timber Harvesting and Equipment

 Basic planning, maintenance and operation of logging equipment and machinery while conducting a harvest operation whereby trees are safely felled, limbed and bucked into their highest economic values utilizing Best Management Practices (BMP) where applicable.
-3 Credits (1 Lecture - 6 Lab) Prerequisite(s): FOR102 or FOR103.
+3 Credits (1 Lecture - 6 Lab) Prerequisite(s): FOR103.
 Fall Only.

 Natural Gas Plays and Environmental Awareness

 Topics such as dendrology, forest protection, wildlife habitat, forest ecology, harvesting, forest recreation, soils and hydrology, and GPS/GIS technology are covered as they pertain to the natural gas play development.
 3 Credits (3 Lecture) As needed.